MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-exclusions-microsoft-defender-antivirus.md

 ---
 title: Set up exclusions for Microsoft Defender Antivirus scans
-description: You can exclude files (including files modified by specified processes) and folders from being scanned by Microsoft Defender AV.
+description: You can exclude files (including files modified by specified processes) and folders from being scanned by Microsoft Defender Antivirus.
 Validate your exclusions with PowerShell.
 keywords:
 search.product: eADQiWindows 10XVcnh
 ms.prod: m365-security